-You can access the CITI program at citiprogram.org; we have developed a guide that provides step-by-step instructions for registration.
-Those who will be engaged in social and behavioral science human subjects research should complete the Social and Behavioral Responsible Conduct of Research Module.
-CITI certifications are valid for three years; to renew your certification, please complete the Social & Behavioral Research – Basic/Refresher Course.
+You can access the CITI program at https://www.citiprogram.org/.
+We have developed a guide that provides step-by-step instructions for registration.
+Those who will be engaged in social and behavioral science human subjects research should complete the Social and Behavioral Responsible Conduct of Research Basic Course Module.
+There is also a biomedical module for those primarily engaged in biomedical research with human subjects.
+CITI certifications are valid for three years; to renew your certification, please complete the Basic/Refresher Course.

 IRB Committee Co-Chairs

 Lucille R. Ferrara

 The Pace University Institutional Animal Care and Use Committee (IACUC) ensures the humane and sensitive care and use of research animals.
 The Chair of the IACUC committee is Dr. Nigel Yarlett.
 For additional information on IACUC, please contact Donna Sarno (email@example.com; 212-346-1646).